 -

-Climbing in Chamonix can be totally adapted to you.
+Climbing in Chamonix can be fully adapted to you.
 No matter your skill level, Chamonix and Mont Blanc offer world-class climbing options and it’s no wonder—it is, after all, the birthplace of alpinism.

 You’ll have a professional guide by your side who knows Chamonix like the palm of their hand.
 Depending on your skill and fitness level (as well as the season and accessibility), you and your guide will settle on a certain area to rock climb or alpine climb.
 Or even multiple areas if you’d like to spend more than one day climbing in Chamonix.